Looking for a sign?

 Anyways, I digress….

 Blame it on the pandemic, supply-demand imbalance, inflation, or a combination of all three, but in any case, housing costs are soaring, whether Americans are renting, aging in place, or seeking to purchase a new home.
 According to real estate platform Zumper, rent prices surged 12 percent year-over-year in 2021 and continue to increase this year.
 The median price for a one-bedroom apartment rose 1.5 percent in February when compared with January.
+Here's a tip we shared with Redfin for their recent blog on build-to-rent homes:

 We all know prices for homes are soaring.
 According to the S&P CoreLogic Case-Shiller U.S. National Home Price Index, home prices gained 18.8 percent during the 12 months (through December).
 According to the National Association of Realtors (NAR), in January the inventory of available homes stood at 860,000, which Gay Cororaton, a senior economist at NAR, said is the equivalent of 1.6 months of supply.
 The desirable level is five to six months of supply.
 With supply so low, many are considering building.